 - The corporation is not treated as materially participating in the activity for the year. - One or more individuals, each of whom is treated as significantly participating in the activity, directly or indirectly hold (in total) more than 50% (by value) of the corporation's outstanding stock.
-Generally, an individual is treated as significantly participating in an activity if the individual participates in it for more than 100 hours during the year.
+Generally, an individual is treated as significantly participating in an activity if the individual participates in it for more than 100 hours during the tax year.

 Worksheet A. Complete Worksheet A, Significant Participation Passive Activities (shown on the next page), if you have income or losses from any significant participation activity.
-Enter the names of the activities in the left column.
+Begin by entering the name of each activity in the left column.

 Column (a).
-Enter the number of hours you participated in each activity and total the column
+Enter the number of hours you participated in each activity and total the column.

 If the total is more than 500, do not complete Worksheet A or B. None of the activities are passive activities because you satisfy test 4 for material participation.
-(See Material Participation under Activities That Are Not Passive Activities, earlier.)
+(See Material participation tests, earlier.)
 Report all the income and losses from these activities on the forms and schedules you normally use.
 Do not include the income and losses on Form 8582.